Mohamed-Abusaif/GUI-for-Bio-Computing-Basic-Algorithms-Using-Python/readme.md

 This is a GUI(graphical user interface) for a different algorithms That is used in bio-computing field to deal with DNA sequences Each algorithm do a specific task
+---
 How to run the project:
-1.fork the repo to your account
+1. fork the repo to your account
-2-clone the repo using https or ssh
+2. clone the repo using https or ssh
-3-open the project on your local machine in your favorite code editor (I prefer vscode but you can use any other code editor) 4-run the command :
+3. open the project on your local machine in your favorite code editor (I prefer vscode but you can use any other code editor)
-    python main.py
+4. run the command :
+    `python main.py`
 in vscode terminal
 or in any other terminal the project is opened in.
 5-You should now see the GUI for the app and now you can start using it
+---
 Errors That I Faced and solutions:

 https://www.youtube.com/watch?v=20sWJ2sImVo